jchy/stripe_payment_APIs/README.md

     }
 ```

-10. To capture an intent go to postman or any other similar tool and use the follwoing Method and API
+10. To capture an intent go to postman or any other similar tool and use the following Method and API
 ```js
    • method : POST
    • API : http://localhost:5000/api/v1/capture_intent/put_the_payment_intent_id_here